julyoc/usabilidad/README.md

 ## Build

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.
 Use the `--prod` flag for a production build.

+To compile only the client project use `npm run build:client-and-server-bundles`.

+To compile only the server project use `npm run compile:server`.

+to compile all the project use `npm run build:ssr`.

 ## Running unit tests